Skip to main content

 Dr. Wallace at Florida NNFF meeting, 1990s

 In the two decades after that, there was steady growth in all areas of NF, in part related to the US Department of Defense beginning its Neurofibromatosis Research Program, which funded the first NF clinical trials and larger scientific studies, continuing to today.
 The NNFF grew its YIA program, helped with annual lobbying to retain the DOD NF Research Program, and moved the NF meeting out of Aspen to accommodate the growth in attendees.
-Other important events included the NNFF hiring its first Chief Scientific Officer, Kim Hunter-Schaedle, PhD, in the mid-2000s, to help the foundation move toward the future, both in steering research as well as awareness and education.
-I remember when the NNFF Board of Directors realized that its fundraising had hit a budget ceiling that was insufficient for planned initiatives, and chose to change its name to The Children’s Tumor Foundation (tagline: Ending Neurofibromatosis Through Research) to increase donations from people who knew nothing about NF, or could even pronounce the word.
+Other important events included the NNFF hiring its first Chief Scientific Officer, Kim Hunter-Schaedle, PhD, in the mid-2000s to help the foundation move toward the future, both in steering research as well as awareness and education.
+I remember when the NNFF Board of Directors realized that its fundraising had hit a budget ceiling that was insufficient for planned initiatives and chose to change its name to The Children’s Tumor Foundation (tagline: Ending Neurofibromatosis Through Research) to increase donations from people who knew nothing about NF or could even pronounce the word.
 Although this alienated a. small percentage of members, it was successful in growing the CTF budget to where it could fund different kinds of small studies, including pilot pre-clinical/translational work in all types of NF.
-And continued YIA awards too, as a support for basic science; I continued to help with this program as the Chair of the Research Advisory Board for over 10 years.
+And continued YIA awards, too, as a support for basic science; I continued to help with this program as the Chair of the Research Advisory Board for over 10 years.
 I also enjoyed helping mentor young scientists in my lab and through the CTF over the years, some of whom have remained in NF research (or have become doctors and are knowledgeable when they see NF patients).
 A role model throughout my involvement with NNFF/CTF was Suzanne Earle, a Florida businesswoman whose daughter had NF2.
-She joined the NNFF Florida chapter Board of Directors in the late 1990s, where she became chapter President in 2001.
-Her leadership abilities were such that she quickly became involved nationally, rising to the top – Chair of the CTF Board of Directors, by 2006.
+She joined the NNFF Florida Chapter Board of Directors in the late 1990s, where she became chapter President in 2001.
+Her leadership abilities were such that she quickly became involved nationally, rising to the top – Chair of the CTF Board of Directors by 2006.
 She continued to serve with the CTF until just a few years ago, a steady influence of reason and consensus-building, ensuring that we don’t lose sight of the primary goal.

 CTF’s funding helped recipients obtain larger grants, leading to a steady stream of exciting discoveries about NF molecular underpinnings and preclinical testing of potential therapies.
 In 2011, the CTF hired Annette Bakker, PhD, from her position in biotechnology, who as CSO and then President led the foundation to successfully attracting interest in NF from pharma/biotech.
-From my perspective, NF1 was showing that it was clearly more complicated than we thought, and did not want to reveal its secrets easily.
-We’d set up experiments to test a simple hypothesis using patient samples, and instead of a yes/no answer the result would be some yes, some no, with no obvious explanation.
+From my perspective, NF1 was showing that it was clearly more complicated than we thought and did not want to reveal its secrets easily.
+We’d set up experiments to test a simple hypothesis using patient samples, and instead of a yes/no answer, the result would be some yes, some no, with no obvious explanation.
 Heterogeneity everywhere, scientifically and clinically, making simple conclusions impossible.
 This characteristic slowed progress in therapeutics, but finally Dr. Ratner’s group had a statistically-significant result with a MEK inhibitor in a mouse plexiform neurofibroma model, which led to the first FDA approved drug.
-However, even that is only a partial breakthrough, because not all patients respond or tolerate it, and it is only approved for inoperable plexiforms in kids.
+However, even that is only a partial breakthrough because not all patients respond or tolerate it, and it is only approved for inoperable plexiforms in kids.
 A long way to go, but it is heartwarming that many of the clinical trial pioneers are women, such as Brigitte Widemann, whom I remember speaking with at an NF Conference when she was early in her position at the NCI.

-At this point, 36 years into studying NF1, it is impossible to keep up with the literature (just in the past year there have been almost 600 publications about NF1).
-The NF Conferences have so much content that concurrent sessions are needed, and venues that can hold over 500 people.
+At this point, 36 years into studying NF1, it is impossible to keep up with the literature (just in the past year, there have been almost 600 publications about NF1).
+The NF Conferences have so much content that concurrent sessions are needed and venues that can hold over 500 people.
 I could never have imagined this degree of progress!
 However, there is still the sobering reality that a number of my research participants have died of MPNST over the years; there are really no better therapies for this cancer now than 20 years ago.
 And patients still have no other FDA-approved therapy options.
-Because finding doctors with NF knowledge was a huge problem, I’ve helped educate our next generation(s) of physicians about NF, through patient presentations and lectures to medical students throughout my tenure here at UF.
-In the face of a current lack of therapies, that is the least I can do, to help patients and families find knowledge and support.
+Because finding doctors with NF knowledge was a huge problem, I’ve helped educate our next generation(s) of physicians about NF through patient presentations and lectures to medical students throughout my tenure here at UF.
+In the face of a current lack of therapies, that is the least I can do to help patients and families find knowledge and support.
 I have been honored to have collaborated with many labs over the years, sharing knowledge and reagents.
 I hope that this is helping contribute to development of better therapies.
 It also honors patient contributions; without the participation of these individuals and family members in NF research efforts (mine and others), progress toward therapies would be lagging well behind.
 I sense that the field is on the cusp of a breakthrough in therapies (all NFs).
 I don’t think there will be one answer, but that is OK – having multiple proven therapies will help ensure that at least one can be found to help each patient, so I’m glad that there are multiple entities funding these various research directions.
 There will no doubt still be surprises to be found (explaining the heterogeneity and/or NF mysteries).
-These discoveries will transform the field, and might even lead to prevention of serious complications.
+These discoveries will transform the field and might even lead to the prevention of serious complications.
 I look forward to celebrating those days, even though I’ll be formally retired by then.
 But I’ll be watching.
 For anyone who wants to reach out contact me at 12peggy@gmail.com.

 Two people are standing close together and smiling.
 They are both wearing patterned shirts.
 An American flag is partially visible in the background.